gwoch/Break-the-Bill/README.md

 Good example: https://www.youtube.com/watch?v=l1jyUAtxh-8
 [Watch between 1:25 - 1:37 to see what I mean]

 Open to a game idea where you as the player get chased by an entity and your only option is to run.
 Run down the hallways and to see the room changing right in front of you.
-Yout only salvation is a glowing light that you have to follow to avoid being consume by the darkness.
+You only salvation is a glowing light that you have to follow to avoid being consume by the darkness.
 This would a fast pace game.

 b)	Force Field or the player surrounded by a mystical glow:
 Possibly following from idea 6) a sphere shape around the player can help indicate lighting or where your paint gun will shoot.

 c)	Gravity ride:
 Have the character move in some multiple phases of low and high gravity depend on which room you are in.